Available Methods

 total

-Returns the aggregate value of document cells within the cell range.
-Numerical values are aggregated as debit+, increase+, and if non-numerical values are present in the range, the error value #VALUE is returned.
-If the range contains error values such as #VALUE! or #N/A, those error values are returned.
+Returns the total value of document cells within the cell range.
+Numeric values are aggregated as Debit+ and Increase+.
+If there is a non-numeric value in the range, the error value #VALUE is returned.
+If the range contains error values such as #VALUE!, #N/A, etc., those error values are returned.

 max